 The 1:24 drawings are no longer online, but they represented much of my drawing work in the middle of 2012.
 At the end of 2012, I replaced them with the 1:18 series.

-The motivation for starting the 1:24 series in early 2012 was similar to that for starting the 1:36 series in 2008—namely, requests for higher-resolution drawings and reaching detail limitations in 1:36.
+The motivation for starting the 1:24 series in March 2012 was similar to that for starting the 1:36 series in 2008—namely, requests for higher-resolution drawings and reaching detail limitations in 1:36.
 Since the 1:36 series was already detailed and generally accurate, the 1:24 series represented an evolutionary step forward with finer details and corrections to the last dimensional discrepancies.
-The drawings were exactly 50% larger (3 pixels per scale inch) and were drawn in the same manner.
+At 3 pixels per scale inch, the drawings were exactly 50% larger than the 1:36 series and were drawn in the same manner.
 For some parts in the 1:36 series that were already accurate, I simply enlarged and retraced them at higher resolution for the 1:24 series.

 However, there were some additional steps and experiments along the way.
 I had tried several times in the past to create accurate vector drawings, and I tried again just prior to starting the 1:24 series.
 I made considerable progress on a vector image of an EMD GP40, more so than in any previous attempt at making vector drawings, eventually completing the front truck and basic cab outline of the locomotive.
 However, there was one major caveat: that very partial drawing required four days of work, which was painfully slow.

 I then tried a GIF version of the same locomotive using my traditional drawing technique in MS Paint, but at the new scale of 3 pixels per inch—making the drawings similar in size to the 1:25 drawings of the Railroad Paintshop.
 I found I could complete the drawing about four times faster than the vector version, while achieving a comparable level of detail (albeit still pixelated).
 The 1:24 series therefore retained my traditional GIF drawing method while incorporating significantly finer detail than the 1:36 series.